|This article is source material|

-Main article: Politics of the Faroe Islands
+Main article: Politics of the Faeroe Islands

 The islands are administratively parted in seven counties, which in turn are divided into 120 communities.

-The Faroe Islands generally have cool summers and mild winters, with a usually overcast sky and frequent fog and heavy winds.
+The Faeroe Islands generally have cool summers and mild winters, with a usually overcast sky and frequent fog and heavy winds.
 The fog often causes delays of airplanes.
 The islands are rugged and rocky with some low peaks; the coasts are mostly bordered by cliffs.
 The highest point is Slættaratindur, 882 meters above sea level.

-Main article: Economy of the Faroe Islands
+Main article: Economy of the Faeroe Islands

-Main article: Demographics of the Faroe Islands
+Main article: Demographics of the Faeroe Islands

-Main article: Culture of the Faroe Islands
+Main article: Culture of the Faeroe Islands

 They speak a Scandinavian dialect that is limited to a few thousand people.
 Linguistically, they are most similar to Icelanders.